Njandukalude Nattil Oridavela

-Njandukalude Nattil Oridavela (An interval in the land of Crabs) is a 2017 Indian Malayalam-language dramedy film directed and co-written by Althaf Salim.
-It stars Nivin Pauly, Shanthi Krishna, Lal, Ahaana Krishna, and Aishwarya Lekshmi.
+Njandukalude Nattil Oridavela (An interval in the land of Crabs) is a 2017 Indian Malayalam-language tragicomedy film directed and co-written by Althaf Salim.
+It stars Nivin Pauly, Siju Wilson, Shanthi Krishna, Lal, Ahaana Krishna, and Aishwarya Lekshmi.
 The film is based on writer Chandramathi's memoirs of the same name, which narrates her long fight with cancer.
 Co-written by George Kora, the film was produced by Nivin under his home banner, Pauly Jr. Pictures.
 Njandukalude Nattil Oridavela released on 1 September 2017.
 Shanthi Krishna won several awards including Filmfare Award for Best Supporting Actress – Malayalam.
+Aishwarya Lekshmi made her feature film debut through this film.

 Plot

-Sheela Chacko has a doubt that she is developing cancer after finding a lump on her body.
-She discloses this to her husband Chacko and they contact their eldest son Kurien Chacko, settled in London, and force him to come back home, still without disclosing the secret.
-Kurien misunderstands that it was his marriage matter.
+Sheela worries that she is developing cancer after finding a lump on her body.
+She discloses this to her husband Chacko and they contact their eldest son Kurien, settled in London, and force him to come back home, still without disclosing the secret.
+Kurien misunderstands the rush to have him return to India as his part of his parents' efforts to arrange his marriage.

 Chacko and Sheela decide to go for a checkup at Dr. Saiju's oncology clinic at Aster Medcity in Kochi, where Dr. Saiju tells them to come back after a few days when the results are available.
-Meanwhile, Kurien meets his old friend Subbu with whom he planned a supermarket chain but Subbu ending up being a supermarket owner on his own.
+Meanwhile, Kurien meets his old friend Subbu with whom he planned a supermarket chain but Subbu ended up being a supermarket owner on his own.
 A few days later, Dr. Saiju tells Sheela that she has Stage II breast cancer, but there isn't a problem and she can undergo chemotherapy.
-They realise they have to disclose the matter to the whole family, including Kurien, daughters Sarah and Mary, and son-in-law Tony Edayady.
+They realise they have to disclose the matter to the whole family including Kurien, their daughters Sarah and Mary, and son-in-law Tony Edayady.

-Everybody in the family goes gloomy and they agree for chemotherapy sessions including a lump removal surgery.
+Everybody in the family goes gloomy and agree on chemotherapy sessions and a lump removal surgery.
 In one of the chemotherapy sessions, as Chacko was petrified about going with Sheela, Kurien goes instead and there he meets Rachel in a funny situation.
 They then get to know each other and also that they have similar situations.